Podium Presence: Ranking Big Ten Head Coaches At Media Days

 7. Jim Harbaugh - Michigan

 Harbaugh was Harbaugh.
 He's obviously riding high as the league champion and was certainly in a positive mood because of it.
 Still, he can't help himself when it comes to throwing out some cliche statements.
 He also answered the last question with an awkward "I don't know," followed by a patented Harbaugh stare off into space.
 Overall, he was good — he delivered very concise and confident team goals, exuded solid energy and answered all but one question pretty well.
-Still, there's always going to be a sprinkling of Harbaugh in there, which Michigan beat writers know.
-Out-of-market folks and the national media just don't know that some questions aren't going to land until it's too late.
+Still, there's always going to be a sprinkling of Harbaugh in there.

 6. Ryan Day - Ohio State